-You can also use the map of Round Mountain to imagine what the mountain looks like from the side.
-Trace the dotted lines from the contour map of Round Mountain below (on the left) to the side view of the mountain on the right.
-You can see how each line represents a different level of the mountain.
+You can use the map of Round Mountain to imagine what the mountain looks like from the side.
+Connect the dotted lines from the contour map of Round Mountain below to the side view on the right.
+The lines show us what the mountain looks like from the side.